mirefek/VennData/README.md

 # VennData GUI
-Lightweight interactive tool for turning data into a proportional venn diagrams!
+Turn your data into a Venn diagrams!

 ![VennData Showcase](images/showcase.png)